Trump demands payroll tax cut while GOP eyes benefit cuts for unemployed

 Democrats and many economists have called for extending the $600-per-week increase to pump money into the economy and provide a financial lifeline for more than 30 million households.

 Unemployment benefits are typically paid by states, but Congress has stepped in during severe economic downturns to add another layer of temporary aid paid by the federal government.
 There is often a debate over how and when to let these benefits expire.
-The unemployment rate in June was 11.1 percent, down from a recent peak in April but still higher than at any other point in recent history.
+The unemployment rate in June was 11.1%, down from a recent peak in April but still higher than at any other point in recent history.

 One idea discussed by Republican policymakers is to eliminate or curb the amount of additional federal unemployment benefits allocated to people who earned above a certain income threshold before losing their jobs.
 Exactly what that number could be remains unclear.
 Republicans are exploring similar measures to target another round of $1,200 stimulus payments for those toward the bottom of the income distribution, although it’s unclear how that would combine with Trump’s insistence on a payroll tax cut.